hemelb-codes/hemelb/geometry-tool/README.md

 Install pytest the usual way via `pip install pytest`.

 The Conda VMTK package forces you to use an old version of numpy.
-To ensure that the hemeTools package is built with the same one, you need to change to that directory, install Cython (`pip install cython`) and then install the package with:
+To ensure that the `hlb` package is built with the same one, you need to change to that directory, install Cython (`pip install cython`) and then install the package with: